TheNoog/LinguaScribe/README.md

 6. You can use the audio player to listen to the story in the generated language.

 Enjoy creating and exploring stories!

+## Troubleshooting

+If you suspect a server might be running and interfering, you can use the following command to see a list of running processes and the ports they are using:

+lsof -i -P -n